Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: Experiments

 \subsection{Evaluation on Lorenz-96 system with varied experimental settings}

 Based on the evaluation results for learning the Lorenz-96 system across different reservoir sizes, all models reach saturation at a size of 3000.
 Therefore, we then fixed the reservoir size at 3000 and evaluated the ESN models on the Lorenz96 system under varied experimental settings.
-The results using the metric $D_{\mathrm{temp}}$ are presented here, while additional metrics can be found in Appendix.~\ref{sec:appendix_More_evaluation_results}.
+The results using the metric $D_{\mathrm{temp}}$ are presented here, while additional metrics can be found in Appendix~\ref{Appendix_Lorenz_96_with_varied_experimental_settings}.

-First, we analyzed the ESN models' robustness against noise in the training data by varying the noise levels $\kappa$ while assessing models tuned under the standard setting.
-Specifically, we vary the noise levels from $0$ to $200\text{\textperthousand}$ in increments of $20\text{\textperthousand}$.
-Fig.~\ref{fig:Lorenz_96_with_varied_experimental_settings} (a) presents the evaluation results.
+First, we analyzed the robustness of ESN models to noise in training data and to variations in sequence temporal resolution while assessing models tuned under the standard setting.
+Specifically, we vary the noise levels $\kappa$ from $0$ to $200\text{\textperthousand}$ in increments of $20\text{\textperthousand}$, and simulate varied temporal resolution by downsampling the observed sequences to step sizes ranging from $\Delta t$ to $5\Delta t$ in increments of $\Delta t$, where $\Delta t$ denotes the integration step size used in simulation of the observed trajectory, as described in Subsection~\ref{subsec:Benchmark_Dynamical_Systems}.
+Fig.~\ref{fig:Lorenz_96_with_varied_experimental_settings} (a) presents the evaluation results for varying noise level.
 We observe that all models' performance deteriorates as the noise level increases, especially beyond 120\text{\textperthousand}.
-Among them, Paral-ESN exhibits the most gradual decline, followed by PGC-ESN, while the other two models deteriorate more noticeably.
-This suggests that the coupling structure incorporated in both PGC-ESN and Paral-ESN enhances their robustness against noise.
-Additionally, in Appendix.~\ref{sec:Additional_figures_of_ESN_models}, we present the evaluation results for varying training data sizes.
+Among them, Paral-ESN and PGC-ESN exhibit a more gradual performance decline, while the other two models deteriorate more noticeably.
+Notably, Paral-ESN achieves the lowest $D_{\mathrm{temp}}$ once the noise level exceeds $\kappa = 140\text{\textperthousand}$.
+We consider that the independent computation of each reservoir's output layer in Paral-ESN may contribute to its enhanced robustness under high noise conditions.
+Note that PGC-ESN achieves the best short-term prediction performance across the entire range of noise levels, as shown in Appendix~\ref{Appendix_Lorenz_96_with_varied_experimental_settings}.
+Overall, the superior robustness of PGC-ESN and Paral-ESN—both of which incorporate prior knowledge of the target system’s coupling structure to some extent—compared to Std-ESN and RandC-ESN, which lack this guidance, suggests that leveraging such physical information plays a key role in mitigating the impact of noise.

+Fig.~\ref{fig:Lorenz_96_with_varied_experimental_settings}(b) shows the evaluation results under varying sequence temporal resolutions.
+We observe that PGC-ESN consistently achieves the best performance across all step sizes, while Paral-ESN exhibits a more gradual performance decline compared to Std-ESN and RandC-ESN, and outperforms both when the step size reaches $3\Delta t$.
+Additionally, in Appendix~\ref{Appendix_Lorenz_96_with_varied_experimental_settings}, we present the evaluation results for varying training data sizes.